locokit/locokit/README.md

 7. npm run seed:run
 8. npm run start

+The default user created is `superadmin@makina-corpus.net` with password `locokit`.

+## Swagger

+A swagger is available on http://localhost:3030/swagger/ once the project has started.

+This is made with [Redoc UI](https://redocly.github.io/redoc/).

 ## Restore a dump

 You can restore any staging / production dump you have access to by putting them